goharbor/harbor/contrib/helm/harbor/README.md

 - Kubernetes cluster 1.8+ with Beta APIs enabled
 - Kubernetes Ingress Controller is enabled
 - kubectl CLI 1.8+
-- PV provisioner support in the underlying infrastructure

 ## Setup a Kubernetes cluster

 You can use any tools to setup a K8s cluster.
 In this guide, we use [minikube](https://github.com/kubernetes/minikube) to setup a K8s cluster as the dev/test env.
 ```bash
 # Start minikube
 minikube start --vm-driver=none
 # Enable Ingress Controller
 minikube addons enable ingress
 ```
 ## Installing the Chart

 First install [Helm CLI](https://github.com/kubernetes/helm#install), then initialize Helm.